sexfrance/Auto-Stock-Sender/README.md

 - Supports multiple tokens
 - Proxyless
 - Saves servers in servers.json
-- Allows to send stock message from a file
+- Allows to send stock messages from a file
-- Allows to auto reply to dms
+- Allows to auto reply to DMS
+- Option to send logs through webhooks

 ---